BasuLab2023/DepMap-2023/README.md

-# DepMap-2023

 Manuscript:

-A novel pipeline for prioritizing cancer type-specific therapeutic vulnerabilities using DepMap identifies PAK2 as a target in head and neck squamous cell carcinomas
+# A novel pipeline for prioritizing cancer type-specific therapeutic vulnerabilities using DepMap identifies PAK2 as a target in head and neck squamous cell carcinomas

-Malay K. Sannigrahi# 1; Austin C. Cao# 1; Pavithra Rajagopalan1; Lova Sun2, Robert M. Brody1; Lovely Raghav1; Phyllis A. Gimotty3; and Devraj Basu1,4
+Malay K. Sannigrahi* 1; Austin C. Cao* 1; Pavithra Rajagopalan1; Lova Sun2, Robert M. Brody1; Lovely Raghav1; Phyllis A. Gimotty3; and Devraj Basu1,4

-# authors contributed equally
+*authors contributed equally
-1Department of Otorhinolaryngology-Head and Neck Surgery, University of Pennsylvania, Philadelphia, PA 2Department of Medicine, University of Pennsylvania, Philadelphia, PA 3Department of Biostatistics, Epidemiology and Informatics, University of Pennsylvania, Philadelphia, PA 4Ellen and Ronald Caplan Cancer Center, The Wistar Institute, Philadelphia, PA
+1 Department of Otorhinolaryngology-Head and Neck Surgery, University of Pennsylvania, Philadelphia, PA 2 Department of Medicine, University of Pennsylvania, Philadelphia, PA 3 Department of Biostatistics, Epidemiology and Informatics, University of Pennsylvania, Philadelphia, PA 4 Ellen and Ronald Caplan Cancer Center, The Wistar Institute, Philadelphia, PA

 Running Title: DepMap reveals PAK2 is a target in HPV(-) HNSCC